yantosca/yantosca.github.io/_pages/personal.md

 ![Linux](/images/linux.jpg){:style="float:right; margin-right:25px; margin-left:25px; margin-bottom=40px"}

 Recently, I taught myself how to install a couple of different flavors of Linux onto older laptops.
 I enjoy the challenge of reviving old machines.
-The laptop I used to create this page now runs Ubuntu and uses half of the memory that it did when it was a Windows 10 PC.
+The laptop I used to create this page now runs Manjaro and uses half of the memory that it did when it was a Windows 10 PC.
 They say that "Linux is only free if you don't value your time", and maybe that's true.
 Nevertheless, I have been able to learn a lot in a very short time by trial-and-error, and researching the Internet for tips and tricks.
 So I think it is time well spent.
 See [my blog](/posts/) for some of my Linux posts.

 ![The Simpsons!](/images/simpsons.jpg){:style="float:left; margin-right:25px; margin-top:5px; margin-left:25px"}